Nicholas1088/Datastore-Guide/Datastore Intro.md

 ## What is Lua?
 Lua is a basic coding language implemented into roblox, it made roblox and you can use it for free at Roblox Studio!
-It's to teach everyone how to code in a different language maybe they're never seen before, they also let you access their API through Datastores, (not really "access" just allow you to save data to it!)
+It's to teach everyone how to code in a different language maybe they're never seen before, they also let you save data through their API through Datastores.

-## Hello everyone, today i’ll be going over the basic foundation of Datastores along with some key notes you should know about them.
-We’ll break this down into a couple of sections and i’ll let you know what each and everything does except for the basic starting stuff such as game.Players.PlayerAdded etc. Anyway lets get to work!!!
+## Hello everyone, today I’ll be going over the basic foundation of Datastores along with some key notes you should know about them.
+We’ll break this down into a couple of sections and I’ll let you know what each and everything does except for the basic starting stuff such as game.Players.PlayerAdded etc. Anyway, lets get to work!!!

-## Alrighty, so first off you’re going to want to start off with an event such as PlayerAdded and PlayerRemoving so lets do that below (full code will be at the bottom i’ll be piecing them together and forming them as we go so make sure to read the bottom along with the notes for each and everything.)
-First off we gotta make our Datastore Service!
+## Alrighty, so first off you’re going to want to start off with an event known as PlayerAdded and PlayerRemoving lets do that below (full code will be at the bottom i’ll be piecing them together and forming them as we go so make sure to read the bottom along with the notes for each and everything.)
+First off, we gotta make our Datastore Service!

 ```lua
 local DatastoreService = game:GetService("DataStoreService")